[updated August 2019]

 When to Seek Medical Help for an Insect Bite or Sting

 When should you seek medical attention for a sting: if at any time you develop hives all over your body (away from the sting site), or you are short of breath or wheezing; if you feel faint or feel confused.
-These are all signs of a general reaction which require immediate medical attention.
+These are all signs of a general reaction that require immediate medical attention.

 Symptoms of Severe Reactions

 Severe reactions typically include two or more of the following:

 - Rapid fall in blood pressure which results in shock and loss of consciousness

 The smartest move would be to go to your closest ER and tell them you’ve been stung.
 After assessing you, they should give you an injection of epinephrine (adrenalin) which is over 90% of the time will reverse the reaction.

 After you been stabilized and sent home, you should make an appointment with an allergist to find out if you are allergic to any bees, hornets or wasps.
 The testing is important because in people highly allergic to insect stings a future sting could be worse or fatal.

 When to Follow Up with an Allergist

 About 2 million Americans have allergies to the venom of stinging bugs.
 For a small number of people with venom allergy, insect stings can be life-threatening.
 And people who have experienced an allergic reaction to an insect sting have a 60% chance of a similar or worse reaction if stung again.

 If you have suffered severe reaction symptoms then you should see an allergist as you may be allergic to insect venom.